-Ryan's Rangeview Detention Centre Interview (2011)
+Ryan's Rangeview Juvenile Remand Centre Interview

 I’ve been at Rangeview for seven years now.
-I began mentoring kids and I really enjoy it.
+I began mentoring kids and I really enjoyed it.
 I was told I had the right temperament to be a group worker so that was the motivation for me to become a Juvenile Custodial Officer.

 The job’s quite easy once you get into it.
 You’ve got many tools available to manage the behaviour of the kids.
-There’s this vague idea in Rangeview that a criminal is a criminal but you sort of work there longer and you get the story from the kids and their backgrounds.
+There’s this vague idea in Rangeview that a criminal is a criminal but you sort of work there long enough and you get the story from the kids and their backgrounds.
 Many of the kids learn their behaviour from their parents and know no different.

 Sometimes the kids don’t have a lot of choice.
-There’s a girl with a high media profile who just wanted to get back into the centre for 3 square meals a day and not have the really bad home life she has, so she reoffends in order to come back in.
-A lot of kids do, they get their medical care, looked after by the staff who develop a rapport with the kids, meals, change of clothes... especially the streetkids.
+There’s a girl with a high media profile who just wanted to get back into the centre for three square meals a day and not have the really bad home life she has.
+So she reoffends in order to come back in.
+A lot of kids do.
+They get their medical care, looked after by the staff who develop a rapport with the kids, meals, change of clothes... especially the streetkids.

-"The teachers and the Juvenile Custodial Officers form a bit of a bond with these kids and you wonder how much of a bond these kids are looking for, that they don’t get on the outside.
+"The teachers and the Juvenile Custodial Officers form a bit of a bond with these kids and you wonder how much of a bond these kids are looking for, that they don’t get on the outside."

-A lot of things that could help these kids from preventing crime on the larger scale is the distribution of wealth and giving the families the infrastructure and access to the support they need, that would go a long way.
+A lot of things that could help these kids from preventing crime on the larger scale is the distribution of wealth and giving the families the infrastructure and access to the support they need.
+That would go a long way.

 Some of these kids are just living hand to mouth and do crimes just to get a feed.

-During the week or over night, if someone gets arrested, they go to the police station where they are processed before the police contact the young person’s family or caregivers.
-Depending on the nature of the charge and whether they’re not a repeat offender and haven’t hurt anyone, the police would try and get mum, dad or a caregiver to take them home.
-If the parents have said no or they can’t be contacted, they go to Rangeview and spend the night there, before going to court the next day.
+If someone gets arrested during the week or overnight, they go to the police station where they're processed before the police contact the young person’s family or caregivers.
+Depending on the nature of the charge and whether they’re a repeat offender or not and haven’t hurt anyone, the police will try and get mum, dad or a caregiver to take them home.
+If the parents have said no or they can’t be contacted, they go to Rangeview and spend the night there before going to court the next day.

 At three o’clock, they go back to their living units and are amused by the officers with unit activities or sport.
 Sport is a huge factor in Rangeview.
-We have a Sports Coordinator who comes in Monday to Friday and on the weekends to organise activities for the kids like yoga for the girls as well as tee-ball, volleyball and football.
+We have a Sports Coordinator who comes in Monday to Friday and on the weekends to organise activities, like yoga for the girls as well as tee-ball, volleyball and football.

 We have a hierarchy model.
-When the kids who are on remand for 2 or more weeks behave and maintain good behaviour, respect their peers and the officers, they get Playstation, take away food, new release movies, baths, more gratuity and first dibs at everything.
+When the kids who are on remand for two or more weeks behave and maintain good behaviour, respect their peers and the officers, they get Playstation, take away food, new release movies, baths, more gratuity and first dibs at everything.
 They’re also given nicer living quarters too.
 You usually find that the best behaved kids look after their areas a lot better.
 The cells are a lot cleaner and the units are generally better looked after.